The Bluff (film): Production

-In 2021, it was announced that Frank E. Flowers would direct The Bluff, written by Joe Ballarini and Flowers, and to star Zoe Saldaña in the lead role.
+In February 2021, it was announced that Frank E. Flowers would direct The Bluff, written by Joe Ballarini and Flowers, and to star Zoe Saldaña in the lead role.
 Netflix would distribute.

 In January 2024, Priyanka Chopra signed on to replace Saldaña in the lead role, though Saldaña remained on the project as an executive producer.
 In March 2024, Amazon MGM Studios acquired distribution rights and Karl Urban joined the cast.
-In May, Ismael Cruz Córdova, Safia Oakley-Green and Vedanten Naidoo joined the cast in undisclosed roles.
+In May, Ismael Cruz Córdova, Safia Oakley-Green and Vedanten Naidoo joined the cast.
 In August 2024, Temuera Morrison, Zack Morris, David Field, Pacharo Mzembe and Gideon Mzembe joined the cast.

+The film is produced by Chopra, the Russo brothers, Angela Russo-Otstot, Michael Disco, Cisely Saldana, and Mariel Saldana, and executive produced by Flowers, Ballarini, Zoe Saldana, Chris Castaldi, Ari Costa, Kassee Whiting, and Thorsten Schumacher.

 Filming

 Principal photography began in June 2024 in Australia and concluded in early August 2024.
+Though it was filmed in Australia, the film is set in the Cayman Islands.

 Music

-Henry Jackman had composed the score for the film.
+Henry Jackman composed the score for the film.

+Release

+The Bluff had its world premiere at the TCL Chinese Theater on February 17, 2026, and was released on Amazon Prime Video on February 25, 2026.

+Reception

+Viewership

+Following its release on Amazon Prime Video, The Bluff received moderate attention from global audiences and was noted for its action sequences and Priyanka Chopra's performance.
+The film was reported to have performed well on streaming platforms in multiple regions, particularly in India and the United States.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on eight critics, indicating "generally favorable" reviews.

+Simon Abrams of RogerEbert.com gave 2.5 stars out of 4 and stated that "The Bluff exemplifies a very enjoyable type of nostalgia-bait, even if it's never as good as its elevator pitch."
+Owen Myers writing for The Guardian rated it 3/5 stars and writes in his review that "Chopra Jonas gamely commits to the pulpiness of The Bluff, even as it doesn't ask much of her beyond its impressive action sequences and a few tart one-liners."